Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 ### Question 5
 How does plot is made:
-1. Subset the motor vehicles, which we assume is anything like Motor Vehicle in SCC.Level.Two..
+1.Subset the motor vehicles, which we assume is anything like Motor Vehicle in SCC.Level.Two..

 ```r
 vehicles <- grepl("vehicle", SCC$SCC.Level.Two, ignore.case=TRUE)